Right now, Etsy SEO in 2019 is having a big ol’ identity crisis…

 ⇡ “Anything I can help you with?
 Just let me know!” ⇡

-Those dollar bills would otherwise be lost when a shopper’s first (or second or third) attempt at finding what they need doesn’t pan out.
+When a shopper’s first (or second or third) attempt at finding what they need doesn’t pan out…the Target ladies of the world are there to MAKE SALES HAPPEN.

 AND… since those employees are helping people all the time, they’re more likely to know what a buyer might need.